-67% of GA drug overdose deaths involved opioids While decreases were observed in both prescription opioid-involved deaths and those involving synthetic opioids other than methadone (mainly fentanyl and fentanyl analogs) through 2017, deaths involving heroin continued to rise CDC Wonder: CDC WONDER County-level GA opioid overdose stats: 2020 GEORGIA COUNTY OPIOID OVERDOSE REPORT.PDF These reversals were short-lived, in that both opioid-involved and heroin-involved overdose ED visits/hospitalizations increased from late 2019 to early 2020
+67% of GA drug overdose deaths involved opioids While decreases were observed in both prescription opioid-involved deaths and those involving synthetic opioids other than methadone (mainly fentanyl and fentanyl analogs) through 2017, deaths involving heroin continued to rise through 2020 and then fell CDC Wonder: CDC WONDER County-level GA opioid overdose stats: 2020 GEORGIA COUNTY OPIOID OVERDOSE REPORT.PDF

-These trends echo national trends, and are associated with the global pandemic HTTPS://DPH.GEORGIA.GOV/DRUG-SURVEILLANCE-UNIT More than 40 states have reported increases in opioid-related overdose deaths during the pandemic, with increases recorded as being about 20% higher in March, 30% higher in April, and 40% higher in May of 2020 compared to the same months in 2019 Washington Post: Coronavirus has caused a huge spike in drug overdoses nationwide, July 1, 2020.
-3 Waves of the Rise in Opioid Overdose Deaths
+These reversals were short-lived, in that both opioid-involved and heroin-involved overdose ED visits/hospitalizations increased from late 2019 to early 2020 These trends echo national trends, and have been associated with the global pandemic HTTPS://DPH.GEORGIA.GOV/DRUG-SURVEILLANCE-UNIT More than 40 states have reported increases in opioid-related overdose deaths during the pandemic, with increases recorded as being about 20% higher in March, 30% higher in April, and 40% higher in May of 2020 compared to the same months in 2019 Washington Post: Coronavirus has caused a huge spike in drug overdoses nationwide, July 1, 2020.

-SOURCE: National Vital Statistics System Mortality File.
-Disruption of treatment services and recovery supports has left individuals increasingly isolated and removed critical coping systems and supports Washington Post: Coronavirus has caused a huge spike in drug overdoses nationwide, July 1, 2020.
+Disruption of treatment services and recovery supports has left individuals increasingly isolated and removed critical coping systems and supports One effect of opioids is to impart a sense of well-being and of being loved - two experiences lacking during the pandemic Washington Post: Coronavirus has caused a huge spike in drug overdoses nationwide, July 1, 2020.
 Interviews with drug users and treatment staff show that users typically experience multiple overdoses over the course of their substance misuse DEA 2018 Pennsylvania Opioid Report A survey of 1,013 respondents conducted by the American Addiction Centers found that 54% of respondents know someone who died of a drug overdose; Rates were highest among millennials at just under 59% Degrees of Separation: americanaddictioncenters.org Witnessing and/or experiencing a drug overdose is associated with PTSD1 Drug overdose is the leading cause of death following release from prison - 12.7 times higher than in the general population in the two weeks following release2 1 Johns Hopkins Bloomberg School of Public Health 2 ROAR - Reducing Overdose After Release - NIH Those who abuse prescription opioids are relatively less informed than are injection drug users regarding overdose awareness, avoidance, and response strategies - despite having significant experience with overdoses and overdose fatalities High risk and little knowledge: Overdose experiences and knowledge among young adult nonmedical prescription opioid users (NIH.gov) The take-away message: Taken together, these alarming statistics all point to the inevitability that your court will experience at least one overdose fatality among your participants Our responses therefore must be:

-coordinated comprehensive collaborative compassionate Prevention Focused Public Health Erie County (NY) Opiate Epidemic Task Force - a comprehensive, community-wide collaborative employing a wide range of coordinated primary, secondary, and tertiary prevention services - a national model for reducing deaths Opiate Epidemic Task Force | Erie County, NY Department of Health These boxes are widely distributed around Erie County, placed adjacent to Automatic External Defibrillator (AED) boxes.
+coordinated comprehensive collaborative compassionate Prevention Focused Public Health Erie County (NY) Opiate Epidemic Task Force a comprehensive, community-wide collaborative employing a wide range of coordinated primary, secondary, and tertiary prevention services - a national model for reducing deaths These boxes are widely distributed around Erie County, placed adjacent to Automatic External Defibrillator (AED) boxes.
 They contain two doses of Narcan, nitrile gloves, a CPR breathing tube, instructions, and information on the county-wide initiative